chroosh/cs6841/pwnable_sols/rk/fsb.md

 <!-- this should rewritten with consideration to what caff said -->
-Supplying the %x in a printf function that is expecting more arguments.
-If these arguments aren't supplied the function could read or write the stack.
+Supplying the %x in a printf function that is expecting more arguments could allow you to read data from the stack.

 ---